- first puppy

 The Poodle is an exceptionally smart breed that excels in all kinds of dog sport activities.
-The breed comes in three size varieties, which may contribute to why Poodle is one of the most popular breeds according to AKC® Registration statistics.
+The breed comes in three size varieties, which may contribute to why Poodle is one of the most popular breeds.
 The Poodle can accommodate nearly any size living quarters.
-His hypoallergenic coat may reduce allergic reactions, but requires grooming knowledge to keep maintained.
+Their nearly hypoallergenic coat may reduce allergic reactions, but requires grooming knowledge to keep maintained.

 The Shih Tzu makes a great companion and house pet, with a lively and friendly attitude.
-He requires minimal exercise and his long, luxurious coat can be kept in a “puppy cut” to keep maintenance easier.
+They require minimal exercise and their long, luxurious coat can be kept in a “puppy cut” to keep maintenance easier.

-A medium-sized breed, the Wheaten is happy, steady, self-confident and alert to his surroundings.
+A medium-sized breed, the Wheaten Terrier is happy, steady, self-confident, and alert to his surroundings.
 Wheatens tend to be less scrappy than other terriers but they are true terriers and will be more active than many other breeds, enjoying plenty of exercise every day.
 They relate well to children and can adapt to city, country, and suburban life.
-The Wheaten is single coated and sheds minimally, but needs regular grooming to keep its coat mat free.
+The Wheaten is single coated and sheds minimally, but needs regular grooming to keep its coat mat-free.

 Although Whippets like to run, most of the time they make excellent house dogs.
 They are quiet while hanging out in the living room at home, often spending most of the day sleeping.
 Their natural attachment to people makes them happiest when kept as house pets.
 The breed is friendly to visitors and good with well-trained children!